cboettig/labnotebook/community.md

 in and outside of the classroom.
 I help organize and lead wilderness trips for disadvantaged children in Sacramento through [Inner City Outings](http://ico.sierraclub.org/sacramento/).
-I also guide rock climbing, snow camping, and backpacking trips for college students and the general public through Davis [Outdoor Adventures](http://campusrecreation.ucdavis.edu/outdoor_adventures) and [Shasta Mountain Guides](http://www.shastaguides.com).
+I used to guide rock climbing, snow camping, and backpacking trips for college students and the general public through Davis [Outdoor Adventures](http://campusrecreation.ucdavis.edu/outdoor_adventures) and [Shasta Mountain Guides](http://www.shastaguides.com).
 I was introduced